kthelgason/blag/_posts/2016-02-28-fun-with-c-templates.md

 I've been playing around with some C++ recently, to refresh my skills a bit.
 I haven't done any C++ since my first year of university, and I liked getting back into it a lot more than I expected.
 I implemented some basic data structures and used them in some textbook algorithms to solve problems from [Cracking the coding interview][1].
-I found it really nice to have a compiler by my side while programming, it really speeds up the feedback cycle of development, and I really miss it while doing javascript at work.
+I found it really nice to have a compiler by my side while programming, it really speeds up the feedback cycle of development, and I really miss it while doing JavaScript at work.
 Perhaps it's time for another look at [Flow][2]?

 <!-- more -->